massshootingdatabase/MSDWebsite/README.md

 * Jest - will be used for unit testing
 * Postman - recommended for testing APIs manually

+## Front-end
+* React
+* Sass
+* GraphQL - We'll keep this as this will allow the frontend to more efficiently make requests
+* Tailwind CSS - seems interesting, may not be necessary

 # Getting Started on the backend

 ## Instructions